From the Slow-Burn Masterpiece to Gut-Wrenching Truth-Telling: The Best Documentaries to Watch

 Titles to add to your queue

-If at this point you’re beginning to feel that quarantine has become a little like stewing in anxiety, dejection, and worry (then back again to anxiety), let’s call it like it is: cabin fever in overdrive.
+If at this point you feel that quarantine has become a little like stewing in anxiety and worry (then back again to anxiety), let’s call it like it is: cabin fever in overdrive.
 It’s a measly price to pay paled in comparison to what others have to endure.
 So if you’re perusing this list because you are able to kick back, pursue a hobby or use self-isolation for self-introspection all in the comforts of home, consider yourselves very lucky.

-A mid-quarantine check-in now: what’s been crowding your lockdown to-do list?
+Here’s a mid-quarantine check-in now.
+What’s been crowding your to-do list?
 Should thought-provoking, binge-worthy entertainment be a part of it, you can skip scouring the internet for titles.
-Here, we have a roundup of new and old but all certainly worth streaming, and they all fall under the glorious non-fiction genre that is the documentary.
+Ahead, we have a roundup of titles certainly worth streaming, and they all fall under the glorious non-fiction genre that is the documentary.
 Think of this as a smarter break from the regularly scheduled programming.

 The Pharmacist (2020)